 Service Lanes

 Service lanes will be modeled as one-lane in each direction (i.e., not considering the second lane used for parallel parking/loading zones).
+Areas with heavy parking density will be identified during volume balancing and will be represented as driveways in the Vissim model.

 Midblock access points to service lanes will be modeled as “right-in-right-out”.